GNOME/gnome-usage/README.md

 Code is under GNU GPLv3 license.

 ##Screenshots:
-More screenshots is in screenshots subdirectory (sorry screenshots may not be current).
+More screenshots is in screenshots subdirectory (However screenshots may not be current).

 ![Screenshot](screenshots/screenshot11.png?raw=true )